Cervical Posterior Foraminotomy

 Following a cervical posterior foraminotomy, the patient is generally released from the hospital later in the same day.
 A soft neck collar will need to be worn to restrict movement of the head and neck.
 A physical therapy regimen is usually recommended to help restore strength and flexibility to the area.
 Some activities may be prohibited for a period of time, but most patients can return to work if no physical exertion is required in approximately four weeks.

-Risks of Cervical Posterior Foraminotomy
+Are There Risks to a Cervical Posterior Foraminotomy Procedure?

 Complications are rare during a cervical posterior foraminotomy, but there are risks inherent to any type of surgical procedure.
 The risks that may be associated with a cervical posterior foraminotomy include blood loss, infection, nerve damage, persistent pain, the development of blood clots and an adverse reaction to anesthesia.
 These risks may be reduced by choosing an experienced surgeon to perform the procedure and following all surgical instructions both before and after it is performed.